Example: Simulating Election Poll Bias and Variance

 We have used the urn model to study the variation in a simple poll, and we found how a poll’s prediction might look if there was no bias in our selection process (the marbles are indistinguishable and every possible collection of 1500 marbles of the six-plus million marbles is equally likely).
 Next, we see what happens when a little bias enters into the mix.

-“In a perfect world, polls sample from the population of voters, who would state their political preference perfectly clearly and then vote accordingly.”3 That’s the simulation study that we just performed.
+According to Grotenhuis, “In a perfect world, polls sample from the population of voters, who would state their political preference perfectly clearly and then vote accordingly.”
+That’s the simulation study that we just performed.
 In reality, it is often difficult to control for every source of bias.

 array([0.48, 0.48, 0.04])